-The Foster's Pond Corporation has performed two major maintenance efforts on the dam since the 2006 Phase I Report.
-The first effort corrected deficiencies identified in the 2006 report and was reported in our May 8, 2008 "Foster's Pond Dam Follow-Up Inspection / Evaluation Report."
-Specific maintenance activities are described below:
+The Foster's Pond Corporation has performed major maintenance efforts on the dam since the 2006 Phase I Report.
+The first effort corrected deficiencies identified in the 2006 report and was performed in 2007 and reported in our May 8, 2008 "Foster's Pond Dam Follow-Up Inspection / Evaluation Report."
+Specific maintenance activities in 2007 included: